ycaglar/breast-cancer-classifier/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)

 ## Overview
 A K-Nearest Neighbor classifier that is trained to predict whether a patient has breast cancer.
-Built using libraries such as Sckitlearn and Matplotlib
+Built using libraries like Sckitlearn and Matplotlib

 ![Tux](/screenshots/screenshot.png)